henley678/Data-Science-and-Machine-Learning-Portfolio/README.md

 ## Marketing Mix
 - Create a marketing mix model to estimate the impact of advertising on consumers' brand quality attitudes

+## Books to Scrape
+- Scrape a section of website books.toscrape.com